Who is Eligible for Zakat

 How to verify who is eligible for Zakat

-Practical methods for confirming recipient eligibility.
+Practical methods for confirming recipient eligibility without compromising their dignity.

-For small amounts (under £100)
+For small amounts (under Β£100)

-For medium amounts (£100-1000)
+For medium amounts (Β£100-1000)

 Basic documentation.
 Request evidence of financial situation: income statements, bills showing hardship, debt documentation.
 Verify they fit one of eight categories.

-For large amounts (over £1000)
+For large amounts (over Β£1000)

 Thorough verification.
 Request comprehensive documentation: financial statements, proof of assets and debts, verification of category qualification.
-May involve home visits or references.

-Through established organizations
+Through established organisations

 Complete assessment